vic-cheung/bioviz-kit/README.md

 bioviz
 ======

-A small, framework-agnostic plotting utilities package extracted from `tm-toolbox`.
+A small, framework-agnostic plotting utilities package for plotting common clinical bioinformatics visualizations with a clean, publication-ready style.

 Installation
 ------------